 |

 Image, above, from Tim Kalina.
 Regarding the "NR" registration, upon further research at the Smithsonian, I discovered the airplane never was officially registered "NR".
-While the photo clearly shows the rudder painted so, it was illegal.
+While the photo clearly shows the rudder painted so, it apparently was illegal.
+Note the “trousered” landing

 On November 27,